Rabbid76/graphics-snippets/documentation/issue_texture.md

 By default OpenGL assumes that the start of each row of an image is aligned to 4 bytes.

 This is because the [`GL_UNPACK_ALIGNMENT`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glPixelStore.xhtml) parameter by default is 4.
 Since the image has 3 color channels (`GL_RGB`), and is tightly packed the size of a row of the image may not be aligned to 4 bytes.

-When a RGB image with 3 color channels is loaded to a texture object, then [`GL_UNPACK_ALIGNMENT`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glPixelStore.xhtml) has to be set to 1:
+When a RGB image with 3 color channels is loaded to a texture object and 3*width is not divisible by 4, [`GL_UNPACK_ALIGNMENT`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glPixelStore.xhtml) has to be set to 1:

 ```cpp
 glPixelStorei(GL_UNPACK_ALIGNMENT, 1);